5 Key Points for a Bullet-Proof Email Marketing Strategy

-- For the email template, pick your brand colors or neutral white.
+- Pick your brand colors or go with a neutral white.
 Your emails are a part of your brand’s bigger picture.
 They shouldn’t stand out with a totally different look.

 - Avoid mixing many different blocks of content.
 Instead, focus on one, two or three things and clearly define sections by using spacing and lines.
 Emails with a clear focus perform better than the ones that contain multiple topics.

 - Avoid mixing a lot of different fonts and colors.